malmriv/WhereIsThatPlaneGoing/README.md

 # Where Is That Plane Going?

 This repository contains a simple automation designed for iPhones.
-Its purpose is to let you quickly identify the destination of a plane flying overhead — all with a single tap.
+Its purpose is to let you quickly identify the destination of a plane flying overhead with a single tap.

 ## How it works